 As injury lawyers, we feel that the most tragic aspect of this consequence is that the drug manufacturer failed to warn patients that permanent hair loss might occur.
 While most cancer patients would likely accept this consequence in order to survive, knowing about the risks ahead of time would have prepared them for the aftermath.

 Our attorneys have observed firsthand how unexpected and permanent hair loss has affected cancer patients in Houston and across the nation.
 As such, we work hard to advocate for these patients and to help them find a remedy.
-If you would like to learn more about Taxotere and the legal solutions for permanent hair loss because of chemotherapy, please explore our defective drug web pages.
+If you would like to learn more about the Taxotere lawsuit 2021 and the legal solutions for permanent hair loss because of chemotherapy, please explore our defective drug web pages.